BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: I found out that ggplot is only for Python 3.6, but I also discovered that I can do a lot of stuff I want with Seaborn.
 I also read some interesting tutorials on how to work with Excel tables.

 **Thoughts:** I'd like to learn further about Seaborn, it seems to be a powerful data visualization instrument.

+### Day 19: March 25, 2020

+**Today's Progress**: Today I decided to rest a bit from the internship project and commited myself to doing a small WhatsApp chats analyzer.
+Got some interesting insights in one of my group.
+I used [this article](https://towardsdatascience.com/build-your-own-whatsapp-chat-analyzer-9590acca9014) to actually copy-paste the code, but also trying to understand what it means.
+I was able to understand everything, even though it wasn't easy.

+**Thoughts:** I have to be more independent while building my projects.